Flowers are letting down pollinating insects

-As the decline in insect populations continues unabated, new questions are arising about how plants, which depend on pollinators, are adapting.
-How do they reproduce under these conditions?
-In a recent study we conducted, we compared field pansies (Viola arvensis) growing today in the Paris region with older plants of the same species, "resurrected" from seeds collected 20 to 30 years ago.
-We found that today's flowers are 10% smaller and produce 20% less nectar than their ancestors, characteristics that are important for attracting pollinators, which consequently visit them less often.
-These changes show that the links between pansies and their pollinators are breaking down.
+As the decline in insect populations shows no signs of slowing down, new questions are arising about how plants—which depend on pollinators—are adapting.
+How do they manage to reproduce under these conditions?
+In a recent study we conducted, we compared field pansies (Viola arvensis) currently growing in the Paris region with older plants of the same species, “resurrected” from seeds collected 20 to 30 years ago.
+We found that today’s flowers are 10% smaller and produce 20% less nectar than their ancestors—key traits for attracting pollinators, who consequently visit them less often.
+These changes show that the bonds linking violets to their pollinators are breaking down.

 Samson Acoca-Pidolle, University of Montpellier

-To highlight the evolution of today's flowers compared to their ancestors, we used a method called "resurrection ecology."
-This practice involves comparing individuals from the same species, but collected several years apart.
+To highlight how modern flowers have evolved compared to their ancestors, we used a method known as “resurrection ecology.”
+This approach involves comparing individuals of the same species that were collected several years apart.

-In the case of this study, published in the scientific journal New Phytologist, the ancient plants were "resurrected" from seeds collected in the 1990s and 2000s and preserved by the National Botanical Conservatories of Bailleul and the Paris Basin.
-These ancient plants were compared to plants collected in 2021.
-The comparison between the ancient pansies and their descendants growing today in the same fields in the Paris Basin provides insight into the evolution of the species over the last 20 to 30 years.
+In this study, published in the scientific journal *New Phytologist*, the historical plants were “revived” from seeds collected in the 1990s and 2000s and preserved by the National Botanical Conservatories of Bailleul and the Paris Basin.
+These historical plants were compared to plants collected in 2021.
+Comparing the old pansies with their descendants currently growing in the same fields of the Paris Basin helps us understand how the species has evolved over the past 20 to 30 years.

-This enabled us to study the evolution of four populations of field pansies, a messicole plant, i.e., a wild plant found in agricultural crops, in the Paris Basin.
-Messicole plants play an important role in pollination services by attracting pollinating insects and providing them with a diverse resource.
-The decline in the attractiveness of messicole plants could reduce the attraction of pollinators, which are necessary for the good yields of 75% of agricultural crops.
+This is how we were able to study the dynamics of four populations of field pansies, a field-grown plant—that is, a wild plant found in agricultural crops—in the Paris Basin.
+Field-grown plants play an important role in pollination services by attracting pollinating insects and providing them with a diverse food source.
+A decline in the attractiveness of field plants could reduce the attraction of pollinators, which are essential for good yields in 75% of agricultural crops.

-The reduced attractiveness of flowers to pollinators is likely their response to the decline in insect populations over recent decades, as reported by several studies across Europe.
-More than 75% of the biomass of flying insects, including pollinators, has disappeared from German protected areas in 30 years.
-Field pansies, like most flowering plants, are the result of millions of years of co-evolution with their pollinators, leading to a mutually beneficial relationship.
-The plant produces nectar for the insects, and in return, the insects transport pollen between flowers, ensuring their reproduction.
+The reduced attractiveness of flowers to pollinators is likely their response to the decline in insect populations over the past few decades, as reported by several studies across Europe.
+More than 75% of the biomass of flying insects—which includes pollinators—has disappeared from German protected areas over the past 30 years.
+Field pansies, like most flowering plants, are the result of coevolution with their pollinators over millions of years, leading to a mutually beneficial relationship.
+The plant produces nectar for the insects, and in return, the insects transport pollen between flowers, ensuring the plant’s reproduction.

-With the decline of pollinators, and therefore pollen transfer between flowers, plant reproduction is becoming more difficult.
-The results of this study reveal that pansies are evolving to reproduce without pollinators.
-They are increasingly practicing self-pollination, which consists of reproducing with themselves, something that is possible for hermaphroditic plants, which account for approximately 90% of flowering plants.
+With the decline of pollinators—and thus the transfer of pollen between flowers—plant reproduction is becoming more difficult.
+The results of this study reveal that pansies are therefore evolving to reproduce without pollinators.
+They are increasingly engaging in self-pollination, which involves reproducing with themselves—a process possible for hermaphroditic plants, which account for approximately 90% of flowering plants.

-A similar trend has already been observed in experiments where plants, in just a few generations and in the absence of pollinators, reproduce more by self-fertilization and produce flowers with less nectar and less attractive than their insect-pollinated counterparts.
-However, our study is the first to show that the decline in pollinators could already be responsible for a shift towards self-fertilization in nature.
+A similar trend has already been observed in experiments where, within just a few generations and in the absence of pollinators, plants reproduce more through self-pollination and produce flowers with less nectar that are less attractive than their insect-pollinated counterparts.
+Our study, however, is the first to show that the decline in pollinators may already be driving a shift toward self-pollination in nature.

 Consequences for the entire ecosystem

 These findings are also bad news for pollinators and the rest of the food chain.
-Our study has highlighted a vicious circle: a reduction in nectar production by plants means less food for insects, which in turn can contribute to threatening pollinator populations.
-We show that the decline in pollinators has not only demographic consequences but also evolutionary ones, which are even more difficult to reverse.
+Our study has indeed highlighted a vicious cycle: a reduction in nectar production by plants means less food for insects, which in turn can contribute to threatening pollinator populations.
+We show that the decline of pollinators has not only demographic consequences but also evolutionary ones, which are all the more difficult to reverse.

-Samson Acoca-Pidolle, PhD student in evolutionary ecology, University of Montpellier
+Samson Acoca-Pidolle, Ph.D. candidate in evolutionary ecology, University of Montpellier

 This article is republished from The Conversation under a Creative Commons license.
 Readthe original article.